 Commence Project Rebirth

 I’m dedicating the rest of 2018 to the mission of transforming myself.
 Physically.
 Mentally.
 Emotionally.
 Spiritually.
 Nerdilogically.
 It’s a mission of self-discovery and self-authenticity.

 Let’s start with the physical.
 I was a fat kid.
 I thinned out during high school thanks to basketball, but then I ballooned up once again as an adult.
 In January 2006, a medical diagnosis kickstarted my journey into fitness and nutrition.
 I dropped from 260 lbs. to 190 lbs. in 6 months.
 I maintained that level of health for quite some time.
 But then mental and emotional struggles hit me hard when I got divorced in 2009.
 My weight fluctuated a bit.
 I remarried in 2011, and shortly began to pack on the “happy” pounds.

 Fast forward to 2013.
 A new ambition to reignite my fitness and share it with others led to pursuing my certification as a personal trainer from NASM and starting a bootcamp gym called CORE:5.
 It was fantastic and successful…for awhile.
-In mid-2015, the gym became too much to maintain while taking care of family obligations and driving my full-time business Jeromy Price Design.
+In mid-2015, the gym became too much to maintain while taking care of family obligations and running my full-time business Jeromy Price Design.
 So I closed the business, and slowly began to pack on the pounds once again.

 So here we are.
-January of 2018 is nearly over, and I’m getting a late start.
+March of 2018 is nearly over, and I’m getting a very late start.
 But it’s a new start.
 My fitness goal for this year is to achieve 10% body fat while adding lean muscle.
 I want to look like my favorite superhero, Captain America.
 I’ll log my progress and share the embarrassing, awkward photos.
 Who knows, maybe I can help someone else along the way.